Jennifer Kimball: Solo albums

-In 1994, Kimball and Brooke dissolved their musical partnership, while Kimball performed as a singer-songwriter in various venues and continued to write music.
+Kimball and Brooke dissolved their musical partnership in 1994, while Kimball performed her songs in a variety of venues and continued to write music.

 In 1998, Kimball released the album Veering from the Wave.
 A Washington Post critic applauded the singing as "handsome" and the songwriting as excellent.
 In 1999, Kimball opened for folk artists such as Tom Rush.
-In 2000, she was a featured performer at New Haven's Eli Whitney Folk Festival.
-Her tune Meet Me in the Twilight has been played on the radio, including San Francisco station KPFA.
-She's recorded with such artists as Wayfaring Strangers, Session Americana, and Tony Trischka.
-Her music has been described by a critic as "quirky and oh-so-urban suburban" and a "sultry roots singer" with the "aching breath of a mezzo."
+In 2000, she was a featured performer at the Eli Whitney Folk Festival in New Haven.
+Her song "Meet Me in the Twilight" received radio airplay, including on San Francisco station KPFA.
+She's recorded with other artists including Wayfaring Strangers, Session Americana and Tony Trischka.
+Kimball's music has been described as "quirky and oh-so-urban suburban" and a "sultry roots singer" with the "aching breath of a mezzo."

 Kimball released her CD Oh Hear Us in 2006.
 One critic wrote "her songs still ripple with eccentric surprise, sudden twists, and "A-ha!" moments."

-In 2007 she was a part-time horticulturalist and studied landscape design at Harvard.
-She commented about her hobby: "It's a lovely way to keep the head 'free' while working outside and dreaming up songs, designs, novels."
+In 2007 she worked part-time as a horticulturalist and studied landscape design at Harvard.
+She commented: "It's a lovely way to keep the head 'free' while working outside and dreaming up songs, designs, novels."
 She sang and played at Boston's Lizard Lounge with musicians including guitarist Duke Levine, lap steel player Kevin Barry, drummer Bill Beard, bassist Richard Gates, and guest artists including Dennis Brennan, Kris Delmhorst, Rose Polenzani, Anne Heaton, and Rose Cousins.

-Since 2008, Kimball performed with Boston artists such as Rose Polenzani and Rose Cousins, occasionally as the Wintery Songs in Eleventy Part Harmony.
-A critic described them as "a veritable supergroup of some of the finest local singer-songwriters."
+Since 2009, Kimball has performed with Wintery Songs in Eleventy Part Harmony, a loose collective of Boston-area female musicians she initiated with Rose Polenzani to perform eclectic seasonal music.
+The group has featured core members such as Rose Cousins and Laura Cortese along with a revolving cast of collaborators that has included Catie Curtis, Sarah Jarosz and Aoife O'Donovan.
+The group released an eponymous EP in 2014 and a full-length album of original, traditional and modern seasonal songs, Hark, in 2015, with contributions from Kris Delmhorst and Anais Mitchell.
+The group continues to perform annual holiday shows each December.
+The Boston Globe described them as "a veritable supergroup of some of the finest local singer-songwriters."

 Personal

-At the beginning of her career, Kimball also worked as a children's book designer for Little and Brown.
-Kimball has performed to raise money for charitable organizations such as Massachusetts Families in Need.
-She also supports the cause of helping women's shelters.
-She is a mother of one son and lives in the Boston, Massachusetts area, while she has also studied landscape design and ecology at the BAC.
+At the beginning of her career, Kimball also worked as a children's book designer for Little, Brown and she has also studied landscape design and ecology at Boston Architectural College.
+Kimball has performed to raise money for charitable organizations such as Massachusetts Families in Need and she supports the cause of helping women's shelters.
+She is a mother with one son and lives in the Boston, Massachusetts area.